dirkwhoffmann/vAmigaTS/Agnus/AGA/BPLAM/bplam9/README.md

 ## What each half of the picture does

-**Blanked subsections — the silhouette by subtraction.** Body and border are the same black, so there is no colour step anywhere near the window edge.
+**Blanked subsections — the silhouette by subtraction.** Body and border are the same black *as far as the register values go* — on a real machine they are not quite the same black, see the last section — so there is no colour step worth speaking of near the window edge.
 The black simply runs on out of the border and into the picture for as far as the sprite survived.
-What is readable is therefore not an edge but the *difference* between two lines of the same subsection: a sprite-free line gives the unextended window edge, a sprite line gives edge plus surviving sprite. bplam8's band structure is what makes both available at one DIWSTRT.
+What is readable is therefore not an edge but the
+*difference* between two lines of the same subsection: a sprite-free line gives the unextended window edge, a sprite line gives edge plus surviving sprite. bplam8's band structure is what makes both available at one DIWSTRT.